dinushaHMT/DinushaDashbord/README.md

 ### I'm a Student and Developer!!

-- 🌱 I’m currently learning angular js 😎
+- 🌱 I’m currently learning as python developer 😎
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 ---